-4.5.
-International Co-operation in the Field of Nuclear Power Development and Implementation
+2.7.
+International Co-operation and Initiatives

 In the field of international co-operation, the most significant co-operation is with the International Atomic Energy Agency (IAEA) in Vienna, with the European Union within the PHARE programs and the 5th Framework Program (EURATOM), and last but not least also bilateral co-operation with international institutions and organizations.
 Slovakia co-operates by means of the IAEA with international subjects on: